FalconSoft/ngx-dynamic-components/projects/core/README.md

 # @ngx-dynamic-components/core

 NGX Dynamic Components is a configuration based dynamic components library for Angular.
-That allows you to rapidly create dynamic forms and any other web or mobile-friendly layouts.
+That allows you to rapidly create dynamic forms or any other mobile-friendly web layouts.

-Any web content can be dynamically rendered from JSON or XML based configuration with a full support of lifecycle hook methods to tap into key events in the lifecycle of a component.
+Any web content can be dynamically rendered from JSON or XML based configuration with a full support of lifecycle hook methods.

-We have three libraries to consider

-**@ngx-dynamic-components\core** - a core dynamic rendering engine with no dependencies to external library.
-It contains a basic HTML components.
+**@ngx-dynamic-components\core** - a core dynamic rendering engine with no dependencies to any external library.
+It contains all basic HTML components.

 ## Getting started